oblivio/apps-oblivio-company/docs/GAME_PORTAL_THIRD_PARTY_INTEGRATION.md

 3. **User Experience**: Show loading states while polling and provide clear join links
 4. **Game State**: Use the `status` field to determine what UI to show (lobby vs. in-progress)
 5. **Share Links**: Always provide shareable links so users can invite friends
+6. **Placeholder Handling**: Placeholders are automatically handled - they're created during game creation and replaced when users join.
+You don't need to handle placeholders manually.
+7. **Player IDs**: Use stable, unique identifiers for players (e.g., user IDs from your database).
+Browser fingerprints are used for public games.

 ## Security Notes